Physiotherapy vs Orthopedic Treatment

 Benefits of Orthopaedic Treatment

-2. Improved Mobility and Flexibility-Â Conditions like arthritis, frozen shoulder, or knee injuries can severely restrict your movement.
+2. Improved Mobility and Flexibility- Conditions like arthritis, frozen shoulder, or knee injuries can severely restrict your ability to move.
+Orthopaedic intervention targets the structural cause, allowing you to regain full or near-full range of motion.

 Conditions Treated by Physiotherapists vs Orthopedic Doctors